jbramirez03/Coding-quiz/README.md

 ![Start screen](assets/images/startscreen.png)

 ## Answer Choices
+Once start button is clicked questions appear and timer begins
 ![Answer choices](assets/images/answer-choices.png)

 ## Answer check
+Once you pick and answer a message will display the correct answer and whether or not you got it correct
 ![Answer check](assets/images/answer-check.png)

 ## Initials input
+Must enter text in intials textbox before clicking submit
 ![Initials input](assets/images/initials-input.png)

 ## Error message if no input given
+If no input is given an error message appears
 ![No input given](assets/images/input-error.png)

 ## Score saved
+After you enter intials and click submit your score is saved
 ![Score saved](assets/images/score-saved.png)

 ## If clear is clicked, score is deleted
+If you hit the clear button your scores will be deleted thus restarting the highscores
 ![Scores cleared](assets/images/scores-cleared.png)